tkokasih/tkokasih.github.io/misc/php.md

 ## Background

-Coming from Java background which has a persistent server process, I'm wondering where is the counterpart in PHP.
+For Java backend engineer, a server means a running Java web-application process.
+What is the equivalent in PHP world?

 ## PHP is scripting